Colliton/Code-storage/README.md

 ## 📌 Project Status

-The repository is actively being organized and updated.
-More scripts and documentation may be added over time.
+The repository is actively maintained and periodically updated.
+Individual projects may be considered complete, while documentation and structure continue to evolve.
 ---

 ## 📄 License